freddiegar/prestashop-gateway/README.md

 ### Compatibility Version

-This library need PHP >= 5.5 with curl, soap extensions
+This library need PHP >= 5.5 with curl, soap and mbstring extensions

 | Prestashop | Plugin                |
 |------------|-----------------------|